NetworkManager/NetworkManager/libnm-core/nm-libnm-core-aux/README.md

-nm-libnm-core-intern is a static library that:
+nm-libnm-core-aux is a static library that:

  - uses parts of "libnm-core", that are public API of "libnm"
- - that is statically linked into libnm-core (and thus libnm and NetworkManager).
+ - can be statically linked into users of libnm-core (like libnm and NetworkManager).
  - that can also be statically linked into other users of libnm.

-Basically, it is a static library with utility functions that extends libnm-core (the part that is public API of libnm), but it is used by libnm-core.
+Basically, it is a static library with utility functions that extends libnm-core (the part that is public API of libnm), but can also be used without full libnm.

 That means:

   - you can use it everywhere where you either statically link with libnm-core, or dynamically link with libnm.
-  - you can even use it inside of libnm-core itself.
+  - you cannot use it inside libnm-core itself.
 This is the difference between nm-libnm-core-intern and nm-libnm-core-aux.

-Also, since nm-libnm-core-intern itself only uses public (stable) API of libnm, you theoretically can copy the sources into your own source tree.
+Also, since nm-libnm-core-aux itself only uses public (stable) API of libnm, you theoretically can copy the sources into your own source tree.